-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bucshon is shown as a purple triangle. (analysis methodology)
+Bucshon is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Bucshon was the primary sponsor of 3 bills that were enacted:
+Bucshon was the primary sponsor of 8 bills that were enacted.
+The most recent include:

 - H.R.
 4981 (114th): Opioid Use Disorder Treatment Expansion and Modernization Act